 Here at All Dental, we understand tooth extractions can sometimes be stressful but necessary procedures for your oral health.
-Our experienced and empathetic staff ensures that with a tooth extraction you feel comfortable and at ease so you leave our practice with a happier and healthier smile.
+Our experienced and empathetic staff ensures that, with tooth extractions in our Westborough, MA dental office, you feel comfortable and at ease, so you leave our dental office with a happier and healthier smile.

 Trauma or excessive decay, baby teeth that did not fall out, excess teeth, wisdom teeth, and gum disease are good reasons for tooth removal.
 Your local dentist in Westborough will assess your dental health situation and advise you when tooth removal is necessary.
 Sometimes the risk of infection is reason enough, especially if you are a cancer patient or have gum disease.